peitseyang/medical_image_process/README.md

 ## Data Preprocess

-Doing Data Preprocessing

-### Task

-1. Require medical data (dicom file)
+### Require medical data (dicom file)

-    - put the dicom file in src/data/raw_data
+1. put the dicom file in src/data/raw_data

-    - the output will be reposit at src/data/process_data
+2. the output will be reposit at src/data/process_data

-2. Dicom file standard
+### Dicom file standard

-    - (0028, xxxx) is all the information about the dicom image
+1. (0028, xxxx) is all the information about the dicom image

-    - it can be show by the following code
+2. it can be show by the following code

 ```
 img = pydicom.dcmread(path)
 print(img)
 ```

-3. Linear conversion
+### Linear conversion

-    - The following two properties specify a linear conversion
+The following two properties specify a linear conversion

 ```
 (0028, 1050) Window Center                       DS: ['8408', '8443', '8408', '8497', '8443']